kingsark500/js-for-react-native-11299043/README.md

  TASK 3:A file userInfo.js was created.
-A function createUserProfiles that takes an array of modified names froem task 2 and returnss an array of objectss , each containing originalName, modifiedName, and id (auto-incremented starting from 1).
+A function createUserProfiles that takes an array of modified names from task 2 and returnss an array of objectss , each containing originalName, modifiedName, and id (auto-incremented starting from 1).
- Using the map function into an arrow function
+ Using the map function into an arrow function and using parameters name and index.
+It returns id , modified name and original name